Find the number of a specific division or office to contact them directly or call Service Tasmania on 1300 135 513.

 Under the Climate Change (State Action) Act 2008, Tasmania has a legislated target of reducing greenhouse gas emissions to 60 per cent below 1990 levels by 2050.

-In 1989-90, Tasmania’s baseline greenhouse gas emissions were 19.40 mega-tonnes of carbon dioxide equivalent (Mt CO2-e).
-The State’s total greenhouse gas emissions for 2014-15 were 0.89 Mt CO2-e, which is a 95 per cent reduction since 1990.
-This means that for the third year in a row, Tasmania has achieved its legislated emissions reduction target (see graph below).
+In 1989-90, Tasmania’s baseline greenhouse gas emissions were 18.9 mega-tonnes of carbon dioxide equivalent (Mt CO2-e).
+The State’s total greenhouse gas emissions for 2015-16 were 0.01 Mt CO2-e, which is a 100 per cent reduction since 1990.
+This means that Tasmania has achieved zero net emissions for the first time in 2016.

 The majority of Tasmania’s greenhouse gas emissions reduction can be attributed to a decline in the State’s forestry industry and the resulting decrease in emissions from activities in the LULUCF sector.
 Other factors such as improvements in vehicle fuel efficiency and stationary energy efficiency have also had an effect on Tasmania’s emissions.

-Notwithstanding the benefits of the carbon sink held in Tasmania’s extensive forests, total Tasmanian emissions, excluding LULUCF, are now almost two per cent below baseline levels.
-The 2014‑15 reporting year is the first in which Tasmania has achieved reductions on 1990 levels without reliance on its natural carbon storage advantages.
+Despite the benefits of the carbon sink held in Tasmania’s extensive forests, total Tasmanian emissions, excluding LULUCF, are slightly below baseline levels at 0.24 per cent.
+The 2015‑16 reporting year is the second in which Tasmania has achieved reductions on 1990 levels without reliance on its natural carbon storage advantages.

 As a result, all emissions estimates are recalculated yearly across all sectors, from the baseline year of 1989-90 through to the current year.
 This means the latest accounts cannot be compared with those released in previous years.

 Emissions from the LULUCF sector have had a major influence on Tasmania’s total annual emissions, as shown in the graph below.
-The majority of Tasmania’s emissions reductions can be attributed to the forest management sub-sector, which have decreased from a peak of 11.20 Mt CO2-e in 2002-03, to become a carbon sink of -7.69 Mt CO2-e in 2014-15.
+The majority of Tasmania’s emissions reductions can be attributed to the forest land sub-sector, which have decreased from a peak of 11.35 Mt CO2-e in 2002-03, to become a carbon sink of -9.96 Mt CO2-e in 2015-16.
+The forest land sub-sector includes emissions and sinks from harvesting and timber growth in Tasmania’s multiple-use public forests, private native forests and plantations.

 Transport is the energy sector’s largest sub-sector emitter at 1.71 Mt CO2-e, however transport emissions have fallen in recent years mainly due to improvements in vehicle fuel efficiency.
 Unlike other states and territories, Tasmania’s high proportion of renewable energy means the energy industries sub-sector makes a relatively small contribution to emissions in this sector.